wilsonvetdev/random-practice/javascript-practice/jsCS.md

 #### Stack

-First In Last Out
+First In Last Out/Last In First Out - like a stack of books

 #### Queue

-Fist In First Out
+Fist In First Out - a line to order food at McDonalds

 ### Greedy Algorithms
 Always makes the locally optimal choice.
 Not always the best solution.